Trump's National Guard deployments face mounting legal pushback

 White House spokesperson Abigail Jackson told NPR that the administration disagreed with the ruling.
 "This state court judge fundamentally misunderstood the law and is attempting to act as a policy-maker, not a judge," she said in an email.

 Now, it's important to note that the pause on the deployment has not taken effect, as the chancellor gave the state a few days to appeal.
-If state officials choose to appeal, they may request that the Guard operations be allowed to continue until the appellate court reaches a decision.
-Lee's office did not immediately comment.
+In a statement, Lee spokesperson Elizabeth Lane Johnson said the state will appeal and the Guard will continue to operate in the city.

+"Memphians know their city is facing a violent crime emergency that the state must address, and we're confident higher courts will ultimately recognize this as well," she said.

-Janovsky from the Project on Government Oversight said that's one way the courts tend to fall short.
+Janovsky from the Project on Government Oversight said allowing the Guard operations to continue is one way the courts tend to fall short.

 "That sort of misreads the stakes of the situation," he said.
 "If it is presumptively illegal to have troops on the streets, it seems completely backwards to let the troops stay on the street until there's a final determination."